saniatanweer29/flowforge-hr/README.md

 ---

-## Usage Guide
+## Usage

-1. Open the application in the browser
-2. View the default workflow structure
-3. Drag from one node to another to create connections
+* Connect nodes by dragging from one node to another
-4. Click on nodes to interact with them
-5. Click **Run Workflow** to simulate execution
+* Click **Run Workflow** to simulate execution
+* Observe node highlighting as the workflow progresses
-6. Use **Export** to download the workflow
+* Use **Export** to download the workflow as JSON
-7. Use **Import** to load an existing workflow
+* Use **Import** to load a saved workflow

 ---

 ## Future Enhancements

-* Conditional branching (approve/reject logic)
-* Auto-layout and node positioning
+* Auto layout for node positioning
-* Workflow persistence using backend services
+* Advanced conditional branching
+* Backend integration for saving workflows
-* Role-based workflows
+* Role-based workflow control
-* Advanced node configuration options
+* Improved node configuration panel

----

-## Learning Outcomes

-This project demonstrates:

-* Building interactive graph-based UIs
-* Managing complex state in React
-* Implementing drag-and-drop interactions
-* Designing scalable frontend architectures
-* Working with real-world workflow systems

 ---